-1. Nature of Organization and summary of significant accounting policies b) Basis of accounting c) Restricted fund accounting
+1. Nature of Organization and summary of significant accounting policies

-International Justice Mission Canada is a non-profit organization incorporated without share capital under the Canada Corporations Act.
-It is a registered charity under the Income Tax Act and accordingly, is exempt from income taxes, provided certain requirements of the Income Tax Act are met.
+International Justice Mission Canada was incorporated, without share capital, under the Canada Corporations Act on August 14, 2002 and continued under the Canada Not-for-Profit Corporations Act on May 20, 2014.
+The Organization is a registered charity under the Income Tax Act (Canada) and, accordingly, is exempt from income taxes, provided certain requirements of the Income Tax Act (Canada) are met.